 West End Ministries

-The EBC Food Pantry provides food boxes for those in need throughout the High Point Community.
-Open Wednesdays from 2-4 PM in the Fellowship Hall.
+The EBC Food Pantry provides a client choice experience for those in need throughout the High Point Community.
+Open the 1st and 3rd Saturday of each month in the Fellowship Hall.
 Call for an appointment time the Monday before.

 The Mobile Meals Program delivers nutritious meals to homebound seniors each weekday.
 Emerywood Baptist partners with Mobile Meals to assist with meal deliveries once a month.

 In addition to the partnerships above, our congregation also supports a number of other ministries financially, and with volunteer support.
-These include Open Door Ministries, High Point Community Clinic, Caring Services, Inc, High Point Jail Ministry, House of Prayer, Oxford House International, NC Baptist Men Disaster Relief, NC Baptist Student Union, Young Life, and Fellowship of Christian Athletes.
+These include Open Door Ministries, High Point Community Clinic, Caring Services, Inc, High Point Jail Ministry, and Cooperative Baptist Fellowship North Carolina.